veeto

 Summary

 Assembly Members Pacheco and Alanis propose expanding California's restrictions on foreign influence in state and local elections by prohibiting foreign nationals from making political contributions or expenditures.
-The legislation amends the Political Reform Act of 1974 to extend existing prohibitions that currently apply only to foreign governments and foreign principals.
+The legislation amends the Political Reform Act of 1974, which currently bars only foreign governments and principals from such activities.

-The bill defines foreign nationals as individuals who are neither U.S. citizens nor lawfully admitted permanent residents, with an explicit exemption for recipients of Deferred Action for Childhood Arrivals (DACA) status whose deferrals remain active.
+The bill defines foreign nationals as individuals who are neither U.S. citizens nor lawfully admitted permanent residents, while specifically exempting recipients of Deferred Action for Childhood Arrivals (DACA) status whose deferrals remain active.
 Under the amended law, foreign nationals would be barred from making direct or indirect contributions, expenditures, or independent expenditures related to state and local ballot measures or candidate elections.
-The prohibition also applies to persons or committees soliciting or accepting such contributions.
+The prohibition also extends to soliciting or accepting such contributions from foreign nationals.

 Key Dates